astropy/specutils/docs/source/model_fitting.rst

 Selecting a model layer under "Layers" will enable the 'Save' button in the Model Fitting window.
 Click on the button to get a file dialog window.
-Type in a file name ended with the suffix '.py'.
+Type in a file name.
+If this file name does not end with the suffix '.py', the suffix will automatically be appended.
 Click 'Save', or just the Return/Enter key.

 This will save the current model in the model layer to a file that can be